frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

 The world needs a lot of temperance, control---control of the appetites, control of the passions.

-There is a series of works of mercy that give the Christians the possibility of showing the charity they bear in their heart: the corporal works of mercy, the spiritual works of mercy.
+There is a series of works of mercy that give Christians the possibility of showing the charity they bear in their heart: the corporal works of mercy, the spiritual works of mercy.

 All of these show a way in which to love others as God loves us.
 We have to try and share our bread and our shelter with others.
 We have to try